 WHAT CAN SOMEONE DO IF THEY BELIEVE THEY ARE THE VICTIM OF DISCRIMINATION?

-There are two major things you can do if you believe you are the victim of discrimination per fair housing laws in Los Angeles: file a complaint with HUD, and consult an attorney.
+There are two major things you can do if you believe you are the victim of discrimination per fair housing laws in Riverside: file a complaint with HUD, and consult an attorney.

 Filing a complaint with the United States Department of Housing and Urban Development can be done either by mail, email/online, or phone.
 All of these methods can be accessed through the HUD website at HUD.gov or by contacting your local HUD office.